kirthana008/phishing-simulator-CS-Project/README.md

 # phishing-simulator-CS-Project
-A phishing simulation web application developed using Flask and Python to demonstrate how attackers capture user credentials and how multi-factor authentication (MFA) can mitigate unauthorized access.
+Developed a phishing simulation web application using Flask and Python to replicate real-world credential harvesting attacks.
+The system captures user login credentials and implements a Time-based One-Time Password (TOTP) mechanism using PyOTP to simulate multi-factor authentication (MFA).
+This project demonstrates how phishing attacks operate while emphasizing the importance of MFA in preventing unauthorized access.